Also known as: Swollen gums and Gingival swelling

-- When was the last time you had the teeth professionally cleaned (at the dentist)?
+- When was the last time you had a professional cleaning?

 Swollen gums are abnormally enlarged, bulging, or protruding.

-Gum swelling is quite common and may involve one or many of the triangular-shaped bits of gum between nearby teeth.
+Gum swelling is common.
+It may involve one or many of the triangle-shaped areas of gum between teeth.
 These sections are called papillae.

-Occasionally, the gums swell significantly, blocking the teeth completely.
+Occasionally, the gums swell enough to block the teeth completely.

-If your swollen gums are caused by a reaction to a drug, talk to your doctor about using a different type of medication.
-Never change medications without first talking to your doctor.
+If your swollen gums are caused by a reaction to a drug, talk to your health care provider about changing the type of medicine you use.
+Never stop taking a medicine without first talking to your provider.

 - Review date:

 - Michael Kapner, DDS, general and aesthetic dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.